Skip to main content

 Generally, a Dolphin can be found in water, it can not lay eggs, and is often overheard saying 'ak, ak, ak, ak'

-Generally, a Platypus can be found on land, it can lay eggs, and is often overheard saying 'errrr'
+Generally, a Platypus can be found in water, it can lay eggs, and is often overheard saying 'errrr'

 Generally, a Human can be found on land, it can not lay eggs, and is often overheard saying 'I'll take a grande latte with a double-shot of espresso'